ayonli/fron/README.md

 - `Symbol` Only supports symbols registered via `Symbol.for()`.
 - `Reference` References to one of the nodes of the object, regardless of circulation.
-- `Unknown` Represents the **received** type is not valid on the platform, only for parsing phase, when stringifying, data of unknown types are treated as `Object`s.
+- `Unknown` Represents the **received** type cannot be stringified or parsed into the deticated type, and will be handled as its closest type.

 *If there are versions for other platforms, they may not include all these types* *or presented in different forms.
 That said, those implementations should be* *look-like the NodeJS version as much as they can and translate these types to* *platform alternatives instead.*

-Each of these types are translated to strings like the following examples:
+Each of these types are translated to strings (with the same JavaScript syntax) like the following examples:

 ```javascript
 // Array